deckhouse/secrets-store-integration/docs/README.md

 cluster by mounting multiple secrets, keys, and certificates stored in external secrets stores.

 Secrets are mounted into pods as a volume using CSI driver implementation.
-Secrets stores must be compatible with Hashicorp Vault API.
+Secrets stores must be compatible with HashiCorp Vault API.

 ## Delivering secrets to the applications